Prof – Paul HowarthChief Executive Officer

 Nick was instrumental in setting up our waste management and decommissioning directorate, a cornerstone of NNL.
 He also set up SL TSA – a long-term agreement which is the blueprint for similar work with other customers.
 Nick has also been our finance director, and an assessor and panel member for Innovate UK.

 With a keen interest in geology, Nick’s passion for dinosaurs was rewarded when one was named after him – the Dracoraptor hanigani.
 He holds a biochemical engineering degree and is a Fellow of the Institute of Chemical Engineers and a previous member of the board of the British Geological Survey.

 James MurphyChief Strategy Officer

-Prior to NNL, James worked in Deloitte’s strategy practice – Monitor Deloitte – leading engagements with clients in the defence and security sectors.
-He worked with a range of Boards and senior management teams in the public and private sector, focusing on bringing digital innovation to complex operational environments, transforming corporate capabilities to deliver enhanced business performance and driving growth through internationalisation and diversification strategies.
+Prior to NNL, James worked in Deloitte’s strategy practice – Monitor Deloitte – leading engagements in the defence, security and policing sectors.
+His work centred on delivering complex strategy projects for clients in the public and private sector, focusing on business growth, corporate

-Before joining Deloitte, James was a director at techUK, the trade association representing the UK’s technology companies.
-This followed a number of years at BAE Systems, where his work focused on strategy and international business development, including postings to Saudi Arabia, Washington DC and India.
-James started his career in the media, firstly in publishing and then as a journalist, working in both local and national news before specialising in foreign affairs.
+Before joining Deloitte, he led the Defence, Cyber and Emergency Services teams at techUK, the trade association representing the UK’s technology companies.
+This followed a number of years at BAE Systems where his work focused on strategy and international growth, including postings to